-In conclusion, the negative environmental and social impacts associated with the execution of the project are not significant enough to offset the benefits, if the ESMPis implemented.
-The safeguard unit at IHPAU will take cognizance of all negative impacts/risks identified in this report and ensure that the project is executed to meet the requirements of Sierra Leone's environmental and social laws as well as the relevant World Bank Operational Policies.
-Ministry of Health and Sanitation Standard operating procedure (SOP) as well as the relevant world Bank operation and policies, world Bank group environmental health and safety Guidelines (EHSGs) and other Good international Industry Practices (GIIPs) also guides the preparation and implementation of this ESMP.
+In conclusion, the negative environmental and social impacts associated with the execution of the project are not significant enough to offset the benefits, if the ESMP is implemented.
+The Environmental and Social Safeguard unit at IHPAU will take cognizance of all negative impacts/risks identified in this report and ensure that the project is executed to meet the requirements of Sierra Leone's environmental and social laws as well as the relevant World Bank Operational Policies and Good International Industrial Practices (GIIPs).